 I have already written about Innisfail here.
 It’s a great little Art-Deco town with nearby beaches, a Spanish castle and a waterfall made famous in a 1990s pop video.

 The drive down to Innisfail is quite stunning, driving past field after field of sugarcane interspersed with banana plantations.
 I often felt as if I were somewhere in Asia, rather than Australia.

 I made a stop about half way along in the town of Babinda.
-I’d read there was an excellent bakery there and so I deliberately skipped breakfast to save myself for it.
-However it was Sunday and the bakery was closed.
+I’d read there was an excellent bakery there and so I deliberately skipped breakfast.
+However it was Sunday and the bakery was shut.
 In fact the whole town appeared to be closed, apart from the bottle shop.